 - Applicants must also fulfill any additional requirements the department specifies at the time of application.

 - Personal Statement: This statement is one of the most critical parts of your application.
 This is your opportunity to tell us about your personal and professional goals, why you desire a graduate degree in this area, and anything else that provides the Graduate Committee with a glimpse of "who you are."
 Demonstrate to the Graduate Committee that your goals have been well thought out and that you understand what you are getting into.
 If you have job and/or volunteer experience that is relevant to your academic pursuits, be sure to provide details.
 It is helpful to highlight your strengths, although you should also address any weaknesses (such as poor grades or low GRE scores) and describe how that will affect your success as a graduate student.
-If you believe there are extenuating circumstances that have hindered your academic progress, you should describe them in enough detail to help the Graduate Committee judge your application.
+If you believe extenuating circumstances have hindered your academic progress, describe them in enough detail to help the Graduate Committee judge your application.
 (1-2 pages)

-For financial consideration: March 15 for Fall.
-October 15 for Spring.
+For financial consideration: February 15 for Fall